Loonz206/eslint-config-loonz206/README.md

 }
 ```

-3. Copy the [.editorconfig](https://github.com/loonz206/eslint-config-loonz206/blob/main/.editorconfig) file from this repository into your project folder
+3. Copy the [.editorconfig](https://github.com/loonz206/eslint-config-loonz206/blob/main/.editorconfig) file from this repository into your project folder, and be sure you have eslint and prettier installed

 ---